The Internet Shrine and Library for Pumpkins

 The Origin and History of Halloween

-The origin of Halloween dates back 2000 years ago to the Celtic celebration of the dead.
+The origin of Halloween dates back 2000 over years, to the Celtic celebration of the dead.
 A Celtic festival was held on November 1, the first day of the celtic New Year, honoring the Samhain, the Lord of the Dead.
-Celtic ritual believed that the souls of the dead returned on the evening before November 1.
+Ancient Celtic people believed the souls of the dead returned on the evening before November 1.
 The celebration included burning sacrifices and costumes.
 These early events began as both a celebration of the harvest, and to honor dead ancestors.

 This Celtic ritual spread throughout Europe in the seventh century.
 It began with "All Hallows Eve", the "Night of the Dead".
 It is immediately followed by "All Souls Day", a christian holy day.